Murder of Carol Stuart: Prosecution of accomplices

 Shortly after the suicide, a grand jury investigating the murder of Carol Stuart was reconvened.
 The purpose was to learn whether or not other people participated in Carol Stuart's murder.
-Three witnesses testified that they saw someone resembling Matthew in the back seat of Charles's car on the night of the murders.
+Three witnesses testified that they saw someone resembling Matthew Stuart in the back seat of Charles's car on the night of the murders.
+However, they could not say for certain it was Matthew Stuart.
 Some doctors involved in Charles's care after the shooting said it was unlikely that his gunshot wound was self-inflicted; ballistic evidence suggested the same.

 The Boston Globe, in its 2023 series and documentary on the murders, asked an independent forensic consultant, Lewis Gordon, whether Charles could have shot himself.
 “We just don’t have enough information to reach a conclusion one way or the other,” Gordon said.

 In September 1991, Matthew Stuart was indicted on six charges, including conspiracy, obstruction of justice, unlawful possession of a firearm, compounding a felony, and insurance fraud.
 He was not charged with participating in the murder itself due to insufficient evidence.
-In November 1992, Matthew pleaded guilty to obstruction and fraud charges.
+In November 1992, Matthew and the prosecution agreed to a plea bargain.
+He pleaded guilty to obstruction of justice and insurance fraud and the prosecution withdrew the remaining charges.
 He was sentenced to three to five years in prison.

-In a separate case, his friend Jack McMahon was indicted on multiple charges.
+In a separate case, his friend Jack McMahon was also indicted on multiple charges.
 In November 1992, he pleaded guilty to accessory after the fact of murder, unlawful possession of a firearm, conspiracy to impede and obstruct justice, and concealing stolen property.
 McMahon was sentenced to one to three years for assisting Matthew Stuart in disposing of the handgun that Charles Stuart used to kill his wife.

-Released on parole in 1997, Matthew was arrested soon afterwards for cocaine trafficking in Revere.
+Released on parole in 1995, Matthew was arrested in May of 1997 for cocaine trafficking in Revere.
+He was returned to prison for a parole violation, but his attorney appealed the charges.
 Those charges were later dropped for lack of evidence.
 On September 3, 2011, Matthew was found dead of an apparent drug overdose in Heading Home, a homeless shelter in Cambridge, Massachusetts.